 On this BA (Hons) International Development and Languages degree course, you'll study one language from beginner's level (French, Spanish, Mandarin Chinese) or post-A level (French, Spanish).
 As of 2021, these three languages are spoken as first or second languages by 1,930 billion people worldwide.
 You'll also get the chance to learn a second language: French, Spanish, Mandarin Chinese, Arabic, Japanese, German or British Sign Language (BSL).

-This course is ideal for a career working in organisations around the globe in roles such as in government, teaching and working with non-government organisations (NGOs).
+You'll get full support to build your language skills to fluency alongside opportunities to apply your learning to work with not-for-profit organisations in developing countries on placement.
+You'll graduate prepared for a career in organisations around the globe, in roles such as in government, teaching and working with non-government organisations (NGOs).

 What you'll experience

 On this International Development and Languages degree course, you’ll:

 - Explore fields of economics, human geography, politics and international relations to find solutions that could include changing policy at a national level, managing relations between governments and developing budgets for sustained advancement